copycats-plus/copycats/src/main/resources/assets/copycats/models/block/copycat_base/README.md

     - Custom connected texture logic is handled in code, and it affects every face on the entire model.
 There cannot be parts in a model with different CT states, and they cannot appear connected if there are no adjacent blocks to connect to.
+- UVs on different faces of the same element must preserve their relative location to each other.
+    - Basically, this means that the element must appear to be cut from the same corner of a block on all faces, so you cannot have an element which appears to come from the top of a block on one side, and the bottom of a block on the opposite side.